AnthonyCxx/Notes-and-Writeups/Assembly (x86 64-bit)/Registers.md

 # Registers in x86 Assembly
-Registers are a part of the processor (CPU) that temporarily hold data. <br />
+Registers are a small part of the processor (CPU) that temporarily hold data that the CPU is currently working with/on. <br />
-In the x86_64 architecture, registers can hold up to 64 bits (8 bytes). <br />
+Registers can be accessed by the CPU _much_ faster than memory.

 ## Max Capacity of a Register
+In the x86_64 architecture, registers can hold up to 64 bits (8 bytes).

 | Datatype | Minimum Value | Maximum Value |
 | -------- | ------------- | ------------- |
 | Unsigned | 0 | 18,446,744,073,709,551,616 |